 Your topic should hold the immediate interest of the executive/management

 levels in investor-owned energy companies.
 It should address an issue or

 set of issues that has or will have an impact on the industry.
 You also may discuss programs and systems that have broad application in the industry.
 For example, past issues of Electric Perspectives have featured articles

-customer call centers, to name a few.
+customer solutions, to name a few.

 While case studies are welcome, we are more generally concerned with

 industry-wide issues.
 For example, an article describing various